 Rick Wallace has been a Malibu Realtor for 30 years, currently with Coldwell Banker which merged with his original broker, Fred Sands Realtors, in 2001.

-He is the most recognized real estate agent in Malibu, and well-known for his real estate articles published for the past 22 years in the Malibu Surfside News and published for 24 years with articles for the Malibu Times.
+He is the most recognized real estate agent in Malibu, and well-known for his real estate articles published for the past 24 years articles for Malibu Times and Surfside News.
 Media, appraisers, attorneys, other real estate agents and professionals throughout the real estate industry call on him regularly for advice, statistics and consultation.
 Rick Wallace was the President of the Malibu Association of REALTORS in 2016 and has been a Director on the Malibu Association of Realtors Board of Directors from 2012 through 2017.

 Rick moved to Malibu in 1975 to attend Pepperdine University.
 He graduated with a Bachelors degree in Business Administration in 1979.
 Since college, he describes having lived six more Malibu lives.

 - then, Seaside restaurant waiter and USA/world traveler

 - then, Real estate agent

 - then, Family man with a wife and daughter